 Many western women living in Bangkok complain it’s not easy to make friends.
 Western men are usually here for the Thai women, other western women are difficult to find, and most Thais only speak a smattering of English.
 So, if you don’t speak Thai, you’re out of luck.

 Spend Time Hanging Out in Coffee Shops – One of the easiest ways for western women to make friends in Bangkok is to hang out at coffee shops in your free time.
-I’ve met two of my close female friends in Bangkok at coffee shops.
+I have met two of my close female friends in Bangkok at coffee shops.
 I struck up a quick conversation one day, we kept talking, agreed to get together for dinner and, boom, instant friends.

 Join a Book Club – There are several good book clubs in Bangkok that meet at least once a month and they’re a wonderful way for western women to make friends.
 If you like reading and you like talking about books, check out Bookcrossers, a book club that meets monthly at a coffee shop at Central World Plaza shopping mall.